Please ensure JavaScript is enabled for purposes of website accessibility IV Gout Treatment Timeline | KRYSTEXXA® (pegloticase)

 Step 8: Celebrate!

 Your first IV treatment is a big milestone.
-In just 24 hours, KRYSTEXXA can get your uric acid level low enough to start dissolving years of gout buildup.
+In just 24 hours, KRYSTEXXA can get your uric acid level low enough to soon start dissolving years of gout buildup.
 Mobilization flares can be a sign KRYSTEXXA is working.

 Step 9: Check in with your PAL